brianschubert/6s-bin/README.md

   --version         show program's version number and exit

 command:
-  --path {1.1,2.1}  Print the path to the specified 6S executable from this package's resources.
+  --path {1.1,2.1}  Print the path to the specified 6S executable from this package's
+                    resources.
-  --exec {1.1,2.1}  Execute specified 6S executable in a subprocess, inheriting stdin and stdout.
-This
+  --exec {1.1,2.1}  Execute specified 6S executable in a subprocess, inheriting stdin and
-                    option is provided as a convenience, but its use is not recommended.
-Running 6S using this option is about 5% slower than executing the binary directly, due the overhead of starting the Python interpreter and subprocess.
+                    stdout.
+This option is provided as a convenience, but its not generally recommended.
+Running 6S using this option is around 5% slower than executing the binary directly, due the overhead of starting the Python interpreter and subprocess.
   --test-wrapper    Run Py6S.SixS.test on this package's 6SV1.1 executable.
 ```

 To get the path to an installed 6S binary, run `sixs_bin` as an executable module with the `--path` flag specified.
 The `--path` flag takes one required argument, which must be either the string `1.1` or `2.1`: